vsapsai/ukraine_map_data/README.md

 ## Getting Started

 1. If you are new to D3.js, start with [Let’s Make a Map](http://bost.ocks.org/mike/map/) tutorial by [Mike Bostock](http://bost.ocks.org/mike/).
 It explains basic D3.js concepts and demonstrates how to make a map.
+Also take a look at [available examples](https://github.com/vsapsai/ukraine_map_data/wiki).

 2. If you are familiar with D3.js, just grab `ukraine.json` and go ahead, create visualizations you want.